Muchwat/mocklogger-sdk/README.md

 ```

 #### Server Health Monitoring
 MockLogger SDK empowers you to maintain optimal server performance by allowing you to set usage limits on CPU, memory, and hard disk space.
-If any of these limits are exceeded, the SDK automatically generates a detailed log.

-If the limits are exceeded, an email notification will be sent to administrator's email configured in `config/mocklogger.php`.
+If any of these limits are exceeded, the SDK automatically generates a detailed log and sends to administrator's email configured in `config/mocklogger.php`.

 ```php
 return [